A WebAssembly interpreter.

 Unlike many of interpreters, toywasm aims to execute wasm bytecode directly where possible.
 That is, it doesn't "compile" wasm bytecode into intermediate code.

-Unfortunately, wasm is simply not efficient to execute that way.
+Unfortunately, wasm bytecode is simply not efficient to execute that way.
 It's basically designed to be somehow "compiled" at the load time.

 Many of interpreters out there translate wasm bytecode to their internal bytecode for performance reasons.
 Wasm3 and WAMR "fast" interpreter work exactly that way.
 Even WAMR "classic" interpreter replaces some critical instructions in-place.

-While toywasm maps wasm modules read-only and never modifies it in-place, it still generates a few types of offline annotations on the bytecode to avoid being too slow.
+While toywasm maps wasm modules read-only and never modifies them in-place, it still generates a few types of offline annotations on the bytecode to avoid being too slow.
 While they are smaller than a full translation, you might consider them a kind of translation:

 Jump table.